telerik/blazor-docs/components/popup/animation.md

 # Popup Animation

-This article outlines the available settings that allow you to customize the animations when the Popup displays and hides.
+This article outlines how to customize the animations when the Popup displays and hides.

 ## Type